Skip to content

 Summary

 In this chapter, we extended generic capabilities from functions to classes.
-The core syntax of class templates is almost identical to function templates — starting with template <typename T>, and T can appear anywhere a type is needed, such as in member variables, member function parameters, and return types.
-When defining member functions outside the class, we must include the complete template header and qualify them with ClassName<T>:: — this is the pitfall beginners fall into most often.
-Template parameters are divided into type parameters (typename T) and non-type parameters (std::size_t N), which can be mixed together, with default values provided continuously from right to left.
-When organizing template code, declarations and implementations must be placed in header files (or use explicit instantiation), and we must also be mindful of code bloat — each instantiated type generates a complete copy of the code.
+The core syntax of class templates is almost identical to function templates—starting with template <typename T>, T can appear anywhere a type is needed: member variables, member function parameters, return types, etc. When defining member functions outside the class, you must include the complete template header and qualify with ClassName, a pitfall newcomers often trip over.
+Template parameters are divided into type parameters (typename T) and non-type parameters (std::size_t N), both can be mixed, and defaults are provided continuously from right to left.
+When organizing template code, declarations and implementations must be in the header file (or use explicit instantiation), and you must be mindful of code bloat—each instantiation type generates a complete copy of the code.

-In the next chapter, we will dive into template specialization — when a generic solution is not good enough for certain specific types, how do we provide specialized implementations for them?
+In the next chapter, we enter template specialization—when a generic solution isn't good enough for certain specific types, how to provide specialized implementations for them.
 We briefly touched on the concept of specialization in the function template chapter, but class template specialization is more flexible and powerful, supporting partial specialization, which is a core tool for building advanced generic components.